pogo61/Google-Drive-API-Hook/README.md

         * follow the install wizard instructions and restart the ND
 - This will only work for [Google Apps for work] (https://www.google.com/intx/en_au/work/apps/business/?utm_source=google&utm_medium=cpc&utm_campaign=japac-smb-apps-bkws-au-en&utm_content=gafb&utm_term=google%20apps&gclid=CPGWm82o5cMCFU06vAod9kcAOA&gclsrc=ds).
 You, or your organisation, must have a subscription to this service.
 The reason for this is that this is the only service that Google provides 2-legged OAuth to (via a service account).
 Google uses only 3-legged OAuth with its free and open Google Docs.
 3-legged OAuth is unsuitable to server to server integration.
 - Register the application in the [Google Developers Console] (https://console.developers.google.com/).
 Creating an account if you have not already registered.
-- once the App is defined, double click on it to be taken the the App details page.
+- once the Project is defined, double click on it to be taken the the Project details page.
 - Click on the "Credentials" left hand menu item
 - When the Credentials Portlet is displaid, click on the "Create new Client ID" button. then select the "Service Acccount" for the CLient ID type. (note: you must be the Google Apps sdministrator to do this).
 - once this is done you should have a new section in the Credentials Portlet for the Service Account.